 Bomani McClendon (right) and Neta Bomani (left) in front of a bookshelf at Pioneer Books.
 Photo by Walter Wlodarczyk.

-Out of the Black Box (OBB) was a summer workshop series that aimed to help children in grades 2-5 to uncover the magical logic of computation through arts and crafts.
+Out of the Black Box (OBB) is a workshop series that aimed to help children in grades 2-5 to uncover the magical logic of computation through arts and crafts.
 Together we built electronic circuits by making sculptures with conductive clay, letters with voice recording modules, and drawings with robots.
 The activities in this workshop series were designed to encourage participants to produce collaborative works with their peers–emphasizing skills such as teamwork, compromise, and communication.
 Participants left this workshop series with a basic understanding of electronic circuitry and a deepened exposure to multimedia art-making practices.

 Bomani McClendon helping a group of kids with their letter which includes a voice recording circuit.
 Photo by Walter Wlodarczyk.